chetem/CHTransitionAnimationController/README.md

 	return animationController;
 }
 ```
-NOTE: The current animation options include CHTransitionAnimationTypeGrow, CHTransitionAnimationTypeShrink, and CHTransitionAnimationTypeFade.
+NOTE: The current animation options include CHTransitionAnimationTypeGrow, CHTransitionAnimationTypeShrink, and CHTransitionAnimationTypeFade, CHTransitionAnimationTypeGrowWithRotation, and CHTransitionAnimationTypeShrinkWithRotation.
 These will work for either presenting or dismissing a view controller.
 Other transition types will come as I continue to work on this project.
 If you have any animations you'd like to see, let me know!

 ####Optional Steps:
 You can set the `animationDuration` property of the `CHTransitionAnimationController` instance, but you don't have to.
 It will default to 0.25.
 The `animationDuration` property is just that, the duration for which the animation will take to complete.